Vanilla-OS/Vib/docs/articles/en/making-plugin.md

 ## Plugin examples

-We provide a plugin template for plugins written in go in the [vib-plugin repo](https://github.com/Vanilla-OS/vib-plugin).
+We provide a plugin template for plugins written in Go in the [vib-plugin repo](https://github.com/Vanilla-OS/vib-plugin).

-Example plugins written in languages other than go can be found in axtlos' [vib-plugins repo](https://github.com/axtloss/vib-plugins/)
+Example plugins written in languages other than Go can be found in axtlos' [vib-plugins repo](https://github.com/axtloss/vib-plugins/)

 A Rust crate for making plugins can be found in stoorps' [vib-rs repo](https://github.com/stoorps/vib-rs), with an example implementation [here](https://github.com/stoorps/vib-rs/tree/main/examples/example-plugin).